Samillynn/VideoTrim/README.md

 # VideoTrim
-A python package to trim a large amount of videos conveniently using ffmpeg
+_A python package to trim a large amount of videos conveniently using ffmpeg_

 ### Usage:
   $ python trim.py [-h]  [-i infolder] [-o outfolder] [-c config.txt] [-w num_of_max_workers]
   before run trim.py you first should write a configure file, which will tell the program how to trim your videos.
   [See here to write a configure file for trim.py](#how-to-write-configtxt)
-  ### options
+  ### Options
     -h, --help:
         seek help about how to use the program